 Nick Kokonas, the co-owner and co-founder of The Alinea Group of restaurants and the founder and CEO of Tock, Inc, a reservations and CRM system for restaurants, called the marimekko “one of the greatest visualizations" during his appearance on The Tim Ferriss Show.
 Check out the podcast here.
 The marimekko discussion begins around 1:55.

 Nick introduced the marimekko chart to Tim Ferriss and explained how to use it for food cost analysis.
 He described the value of giving a chef a single chart instead of hundreds of receipts when reviewing cost issues.
 The description was outstanding!
 Here’s a chart similar to the one Nick mentioned in the podcast.
+This is also one of the featured charts in 10 Finance Charts, a guide to presenting financial insights.

 Food Cost Marimekko